 When you leave your home, you expect to return safely.
 Unfortunately, whether you are heading out on your motorcycle for a nice summer drive or just walking around the neighborhood, you could end up in a tragic situation if you encounter a driver who does not pay attention to the road.

-Road rash injuries are common in motorcycle accidents, but they also occur frequently in pedestrian accidents.
-In both cases, you are provided little or no protection from the impact with the vehicle.
-This often results in your body getting tossed onto the pavement which could cause serious injuries, including road rash.
+Road rash injuries are common in motorcycle accidents, but they also occur frequently in bicycle accidents, pedestrian accidents, and car accidents when a person is thrown from the vehicle.
+In all these cases, you are provided little or no protection from your body getting tossed onto the pavement which could cause road rash among other injuries.

 Motorcycle accidents are the most common cause of road rash injuries.
 These accidents can happen when a motorcyclist is driving too fast and they fall off, causing them to slide across the pavement.
 However, most times, another driver is at fault.

 The other driver may have: